jamespfennell/transiter/docs/docs/feedparsers.md

 - `transiter.models.Alert` - represents an alert or status update
   for an entity in a transit system.
   Analogous to the alert entity entity in a GTFS realtime feed.
+- `transiter.models.DirectionRule` - represents a rule for
+    determining the direction (or headsign) of a trip at a stop.
+    This is a Transiter-only entity that has no analog in the GTFS specs.

 Full documentation on these entities and the data you can place in them